Tag Archives: baking

 Next time I think I’ll try having a 1:1:1 butter-sugar-flour proportion.
 I believe it’ll result in more spread in the cookies, making them even more tongue-like.

 All images in this post by Nathalie Mariano.

 Image via Air Kiss

 It’s March now!
 So spring is officially around the corner and while it’s been a mild winter here in Toronto (and I won’t complain about the cold), I miss vegetation: buds and first leaves, little flowers poking up through the dirt.
 I look forward to that fresh earthy spring air.

-What better way to welcome the new season, than with an easy to make dessert that’s fresh and colourful, remind me of the warmer days to come.
+What better way to welcome the new season, then with an easy to make dessert that’s fresh and colourful, to remind us of the warmer days to come.
 This tart is light and fragrant and if you’ve got the pie crust dough ready to go, is ready with very little effort.